DevGruGold/xmrt-test-env/README.md

 - Monero mining integration
 - CashDapp for banking functions
 - DAO governance with AI agents
-- Integration with Hume AI for sentiment analysis
+- Integration with ThirdWeb SDK for Web3 functionality

 ## Prerequisites